This Week's Question: Is social media a waste of time?

 A question I seem to get asked in multiple versions all the time is, "it seems like everywhere I turn people are talking about social media, but I don't use it personally because well I think it's a waste of time, and I feel like my business is missing out if I don't use it.
 What should I do?"

 We get that you're a busy small business owner and you probably have better things to do with your time than take pictures of your food or watch crazy cat videos.
 But the reality is that social media is just too big and too powerful to ignore.
 There are over 3.5 billion people that use social media.
 That's half the world's population.
 So let's talk more about that.

-I'm Tom Malesic, founder and President, of EZMarketing, and you're watching Ask EZ, where small business owners go to get real answers to their marketing questions.
+I'm Tom Malesic, founder and President, of EZMarketing, a digital marketing agency in Lancaster, PA, and you're watching Ask EZ, where small business owners go to get real answers to their marketing questions.

 If you want to know more about social media, specifically five ways that you can leverage social media for your business, watch on!

 So what's so great about social media anyway?

 #1 Research Competitors

 The first way that you can leverage social media is to research your competitors.
 More than likely your competitors are using platforms like Facebook, or Instagram, or LinkedIn and you can research what they're doing.
 You can see what they're posting and you can actually see what other people are saying about them.

 So, stalk your competitors!
 I mean follow them on social media.

 The second way to use social media is to use it as a customer service platform.
 If someone calls you on the phone, you answer them.
 If somebody sends you an email, you respond.